Induced subgraphs of induced subgraphs of large chromatic number

 The base hypergraph for our construction should have large chromatic number as well as an ordering $\prec$ on its vertex set such that its $\prec$-digraph is suitable for defining reachability and distance.
 The lemma below states that such hypergraphs exist.

-\begin{lemma} For all $k\geq 2$, $g\geq 3$ and $n \geq 2$, there exists a $k$-uniform hypergraph~$\cY_n$ with chromatic number at least $n$ and girth at least $g$, and an order $\prec$ on its vertex set such that, for every cycle in its $\prec$-graph $Y_n$, the corresponding oriented cycle in its $\prec$-digraph $\vv{Y_n}$ has at least $g$ changes of direction. \end{lemma}
+\begin{lemma} For all integers $k \geq 2$, $g \geq 3$ and $n \geq 2$, there exists a $k$-uniform hypergraph~$\cY_n$ with chromatic number $n$ and girth at least $g$, and an order $\prec$ on its vertex set such that, for every cycle in its $\prec$-graph $Y_n$, the corresponding oriented cycle in its $\prec$-digraph $\vv{Y_n}$ has at least $g$ changes of direction. \end{lemma}

-We omit the full proof of this lemma, which is very similar to that of Lemma~\ref{lem:nesrod}, but provide the following sketch.
-For $m\geq 2$, we will say that a hypergraph is \defn{$m$-partite} if its vertex set can be partitioned into $m$ sets such that every edge contains at most one vertex from each part.
-Begin by setting $m = (k-1)(n-1)+1$, and let $\cB_0$ be an $m$-partite $k$-uniform hypergraph with partition $A_0^1\cup \dotsb \cup A_0^{m}$ such that \begin{itemize}[noitemsep] \item $\abs{A_0^i}=\binom{m-1}{k-1}$ for each $i$, \item for any $k$ distinct parts there is a unique edge with a vertex in each part, and \item the edges of $\cB_0$ form a matching, i.e.\ no two distinct edges intersect. \end{itemize} An important property of $\cB_0$ is that in any $(n-1)$-colouring of its vertices which is monochromatic on each part $A_0^1,\dots,A_0^m$, there is some monochromatic edge.